Rickmansworth: Rickmansworth Urban District (18981974)

 Shortly after Watford Rural District had been created, the process of creating an urban district for the town of Rickmansworth began.
 An inquiry was held in February 1896 at the Town Hall in Rickmansworth, considering whether to turn the parish into urban district.
 The initial conclusion was that the whole parish was not appropriate for becoming an urban district, but that an urban district could perhaps be created for just part of it.
 It was eventually decided to split the parish of Rickmansworth into three parts.
 The hamlet of Chorleywood was made into a separate parish, whilst the remainder of Rickmansworth parish was split between a Rickmansworth Urban parish (covering the built-up area including Mill End, Rickmansworth and Croxley Green), and a Rickmansworth Rural parish.
 The Rickmansworth Rural parish was not one contiguous area, but a number of detached pieces of land around the edges of the original parish.
 The Chorleywood and Rickmansworth Rural parishes remained in the Watford Rural District, whilst the parish of Rickmansworth Urban became Rickmansworth Urban District.
 These changes all came into force on 15 April 1898.
 The first meeting of Rickmansworth Urban District Council was held on 16 April 1898 at the Town Hall at 105 High Street in Rickmansworth.
 William Culley was elected the first chairman of the council.

 In 1930, Rickmansworth Urban District Council bought Basing House at 46 High Street in Rickmansworth, which had once been the home of William Penn.
 The council converted Basing House to become its offices and meeting place, holding its first meeting there in November 1930.

-The Rickmansworth Rural parish was abolished in 1935, with most of its area being added to Rickmansworth Urban District and the remainder to the neighbouring parish of Sarratt with effect from 1 April 1935.
+The Rickmansworth Rural parish was abolished in 1935, with most of its area being added to Rickmansworth Urban District and the remainder to the neighbouring parish of Sarratt.

 Rickmansworth Urban District Council was granted a coat of arms on 30 October 1953.

 Under the Local Government Act 1972, Rickmansworth Urban District was abolished, becoming part of the district of Three Rivers on 1 April 1974.